greenelab/lab-website-template/index.md

 {%
   include alert.html
   type="success"
+  content="05/09/2024: One paper has been accepted at ACML 2024 (26% acceptance rate).
+Congratulations to Qixiang Chen."
+%}

+{%
+  include alert.html
+  type="success"
   content="16/08/2024: Congratulations to Liyun Zhu on having his research accepted for presentation at ANU’s Student Research Conference (SRC)!"
 %}